Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 Week 5–8: Many people notice fewer bumps and more visible improvement with consistent SPF.

-Week 9-12: Routine feels easier to maintain.
+Week 9–12: Routine feels easier.
 Older marks may continue to fade gradually.
+See the full results timeline.

 Problem Area Guide